Tiresias: Death

 Tiresias appears to Odysseus during the nekyia of Odyssey Book XI, in this watercolor with tempera by the Anglo-Swiss Johann Heinrich Füssli, c.
 1780–85.

 Tiresias died after drinking water from the tainted spring Tilphussa, where he was impaled by an arrow of Apollo.
 As claimed by Pausanias, the tomb of Tiresias was "ordinarily pointed out in the vicinity" of the Tilphusan Well near Thebes, Greece, while Pliny the Elder wrote that his burial site was located in Macedonia, marked with a monument.

 His shade descended to the Asphodel Meadows, the first level of Hades.
 Persephone allowed Tiresias to retain his powers of clairvoyance after death.

-After his death, the spirit of Tiresias was summoned from the underworld by Odysseus' sacrificial offering of a black sheep.
+After his death, the spirit of Tiresias was summoned from the underworld by Odysseus's sacrificial offering of a black sheep.
 Tiresias told Odysseus that he could return home if he was able to stay himself and his crew from eating the sacred livestock of Helios on the island of Thrinacia and that failure to do so would result in the loss of his ship and his entire crew.
-Odysseus' men, however, did not follow the advice and were killed by Zeus' thunderbolts during a storm.
+Odysseus's men, however, did not follow the advice and were killed by Zeus's thunderbolts during a storm.

 The souls inhabiting the underworld were usually required to drink the blood to become conscious again, but Tiresias was able to see Odysseus without drinking the blood.
-According to historian Marina Warner, it meant Tiresias remained sentient even in death—"he comes up to Odysseus and recognizes him and calls him by name before he has drunk the black blood of the sacrifice; even Odysseus' own mother cannot accomplish this, but must drink deep before her ghost can see her son for himself."
+According to historian Marina Warner, it meant Tiresias remained sentient even in death—"he comes up to Odysseus and recognizes him and calls him by name before he has drunk the black blood of the sacrifice; even Odysseus' own mother cannot accomplish this, but must drink deep before her ghost can see her son for herself."

 Analysis

 As a seer, "Tiresias" was "a common title for soothsayers throughout Greek legendary history".
-In Greek literature, Tiresias' pronouncements are always given in short maxims which are often cryptic (gnomic), but never wrong.
+In Greek literature, Tiresias's pronouncements are always given in short maxims which are often cryptic (gnomic), but never wrong.
 Often when his name is attached to a mythic prophecy, it is introduced simply to supply a personality to the generic example of a seer, not by any inherent connection of Tiresias with the myth: thus it is Tiresias who tells Amphitryon of Zeus and Alcmena and warns the mother of Narcissus that the boy will thrive as long as he never knows himself.
 This is his emblematic role in tragedy.
 Like most oracles, he is generally extremely reluctant to offer the whole of what he sees in his visions.

 Tiresias is presented as a complex liminal figure, mediating between humankind and the gods, male and female, blind and seeing, present and future, this world and the Underworld.
 (Note: Fully explored in structuralist mode, with many analogies drawn from ambivalent sexualities considered to exist among animals in Antiquity.)